federicaterramagra1/SFIadvancedmodels-multiple/README.md

 To load the FM arrays call ```np.load(file_name)['arr_0'])```.
 To load the output array call ```np.load(file_name, allow_pickle=True)```.

 ## Outputs

-The code is divided into four individually activatable parts, controlled by boolean variables in the SETTINGS.py file:
+The code is divided into four individually activatable parts that produce different outputs, controlled by boolean variables in the SETTINGS.py file:

 - ```FAULT_LIST_GENERATION```: Generates a fault list for the selected network based on the set parameters.
 - ```FAULTS_INJECTION```: Loads the fault list and executes the fault injection campaign, saving outputs or golden/corrupted OFMs based on the preferences set.